AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_entry_pages"
->title="Entry Pages template"
+>title="View the top pages that people access upon first visiting your site."
->abstract="View the top pages that people access upon first visiting your site. <br/>**This can help you** better understand which pages are driving the most traffic to your site or understand more about the first impressions visitors have on your site.<br/>**Based on what you learn, you might** do any number of things, like optimize the initial experience people get on the site, or ensure that the pages people first see upon entering your site are welcoming and provide the necessary links to other areas of your site.<br/>This template uses the Sessions metric.
+>abstract="**This can help you** better understand which pages are driving the most traffic to your site or understand more about the first impressions visitors have on your site.<br/>**Based on what you learn, you might** do any number of things, like optimize the initial experience people get on the site, or ensure that the pages people first see upon entering your site are welcoming and provide the necessary links to other areas of your site.<br/>This template uses the Sessions metric.
 It also uses the Bar visualization and the Freeform table visualization."

 <!-- markdownlint-enable MD034 -->